permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

     -lraylib -s USE_GLFW=3 -s ASYNCIFY
 ```

-The native build command assumes that Raylib is already
+The `clang` build command assumes that Raylib is already
 in the main build path, i.e. installed via a package manager.
 You
 could modify the variables in `Makefile` to match your setup.